 There are a number of lifestyle changes that you can make in order to try and improve your health as well as reduce the cost of getting life insurance cover.
 Making these changes can take time, particularly if you have fallen into bad habits with regards to your lifestyle.
 However, even making small changes over time can prove helpful to both your health and your pocket.
 Some of the changes that you can make include:

 - Improving your diet and exercise regime.
-Eating more healthily and making sure you do some regular exercise can help to boost your health and wellbeing whilst enabling you to lose weight or maintain a healthy weight.
+Eating more healthily and making sure you do some regular exercise can help to boost your health and wellbeing while enabling you to lose weight or maintain a healthy weight.
 This in turn can help to reduce the cost of coverage of life insurance.

 - Quitting smoking.
 Quitting smoking is a very good start towards improving your health and finances.
 You will not only save on the cost of cigarettes but also on the cost of coverage such as life insurance, although you will generally have to have quit for a specified minimum period of time before the lower premiums kick in.
-But, the greatest reward from quitting is that you get to enjoy the health benefits of being a non-smoker.
+However, the greatest reward from quitting is that you get to enjoy the health benefits of being a non-smoker.

 - Moderating drinking.
 While some may have a glass or two here and there, some may go much more than the acceptable limit and not realise that their alcohol units are adding up to quite a large number each week.
 Take time to assess your drinking habits and if necessary reduce them to a healthier level, as this can offer health benefits, help to reduce weight, and lower your premiums.

 Changing your habits and lifestyle may not sound like something that is easy to do, but it can have many benefits to not only your wellbeing but it will also lower your life insurance premium rates.
 Remember that it is important to be honest about your smoking and/or drinking habits to your insurer when you apply for life cover, as non-disclosure will only lead to the claim being rejected.